How to Delete Reserved IPs

 doctl auth init

-4. Finally, delete a Reserved IP with doctl compute reserved-ip delete.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl compute reserved-ip delete.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl compute reserved-ip delete <reserved-ip> [flags]